michaeln014/cse15l-lab-reports/lab2-report.md

 ## Part 3

-Something I learned in lab in week 2 I didn't know before was how to run a web server.
-Before I didn't know how to run a web server on my own but with lab in week 2, I learned how to start one and add text or numbers to it.
+Something I learned in lab in week 2 I didn't know before was how to run a web server and how they ran.
+Before I didn't know how to run a web server on my own but with lab in week 2, but now I know how to make one and add text or numbers to it.